top of page

 I am drawn to the mental health field by my desire to understand how an individual’s unique life experiences can shape their perspective on themselves and the world around them.
 I strive to help individuals explore those perspectives, through individualized counseling programs based on their unique needs.
 I believe that each individual possesses the inner strength and skills to lead authentic and empowered lives.
 By offering an open and trusting environment for my clients to discuss their journeys, I am able to collaborate with them on their path to personal fulfillment.
 Utilizing a variety of therapeutic skills I have acquired, through academic research and training, I ensure my clients are provided with the necessary support to help overcome challenges they may face.

 I received my Master of Arts degree through the CACREP-accredited online counseling program, offered by The Family Institute at Northwestern University.
-I am also receiving direct clinical supervision from AZBBHE approved Diana Canfield, M.S., LPC.

 Contact: amyjackson@canfieldcounseling.org